rweigel/stats/hw.md

 ## Random Walk

-A random walk is a process is analogous to the flipping of a fair coin.
+A random walk is a process analogous to flipping a fair coin.
 An example in physics is a cylinder constrained to move in one dimension being struck by air particles (and the cylinder moves without friction).
 Each strike sends the cylinder a small step to the left or right.
 The probability of a step to the left is the same as that of a step to the right.
 See also [Chapter 1 of Kittel and Kroemer](http://www.fulviofrisone.com/attachments/article/413/Kittel%20-%20Thermodynamics.pdf) for a description in the context of statistical physics.

 1. After $3$ strikes, what are the probabilities the cylinder is one, two, and three steps to the right of its initial position?